Genivia/ugrep/README.md

 with `x`.
 By default, without `-Y`, patterns match lines with at least one `x` as intended.

-This option is automatically enabled when a pattern starts with `^` and ends with `$` is specified.
+This option is automatically enabled when a pattern starts with `^` or ends with `$` is specified.
 For example, `^\h*$` matches blank lines, including empty lines.